geocine/remeta/README.md

 ## Installation

-Download `remeta.exe` from the [Releases page](https://github.com/geocine/remeta/releases) and place it in any folder.
+Download `ReMeta.zip` from [this link](https://github.com/geocine/remeta/releases/download/v1.0/ReMeta.zip) or go to [Releases page](https://github.com/geocine/remeta/releases) to get the latest one.
+Extract it to any folder.
+Inside the folder you will see 3 files: `remeta.exe`, `add.reg` and `remove.reg`.

 Modify path to `remeta.exe` in `add.reg`.
 Replace `D:\\SW\\bin\\` with your path to `remeta.exe`.